 Exercise is the best medicine in Cancer Treatment.
 It is because side effects of Cancer Treatment involve a rather gruesome process of surgery, chemotherapy, and radiotherapy, whereas recovery from Cancer Treatment is one of the highest obstacles faced by winners.

 The best method to ease the difficult road to cancer recovery is to exercise, without which the body deteriorates and chances of remission decreases.
 Chemotherapy is an incredibly difficult process that, in effect, deteriorates the body in the process of killing cancerous cells.

-Studies show that simple physical activities or exercises can make it the best medicine.
-Moderate to vigorous intensity exercise can be significant in reducing risk factors.
+As exercise is the best medicine for cancer patients and Studies also show that simple physical activities or exercises can make it the best medicine.
+Moderate to vigorous-intensity exercise can be significant in reducing risk factors.
 Hence, it is not necessary for people to immediately get a gym membership and get into perhaps unrealistic and initially unattainable exercise programs.